Call for Proposals Overview

 Forward Promise, a new $9.5 million initiative of the Robert Wood Johnson Foundation, is focused on promoting opportunities for the health and success of middle school- and high-school-aged boys and young men of color.
 Last year, the Foundation sought out the best ideas to help these young men succeed in life, school, and work, recognizing the limited positive options they have across most of these areas.
-In August 2012, RWJF issued a Call for Proposals for innovative, community-based projects working to strengthen health, education, and employment outcomes for boys and young men of color.
+Now, RWJF has issued a Call for Proposals that seeks innovative, community-based projects working to strengthen health, education, and employment outcomes for boys and young men of color.

 - Alternative approaches to harsh school discipline that do not push students out of school;